 - Inadequate training materials

-- Insufficient labeling about weight limits, duration of use, or maintenance requirements
+- Insufficient labeling about weight limits, duration, or maintenance

 Proving Defects#